reneeschen/Woodyweeds/README.md

 4.	an assessment of what the implications of the other objectives are for carbon credits and livelihoods, in particular the effect of grassland restoration on the carrying capacity with respect to cattle.

 ### Introducing the Woody Weeds team at the SESYNC Summer Institute
-The team consists of five people working in the Woody Weeds project: two senior scientists from Switzerland, who co-lead two of the Work Packages in the Woody Weeds project, and three early-career scientists, including two fourth-year PhD students, from three Eastern African countries.
+The team consists of five people working in the Woody Weeds project.
 The team members cover socio-economy, remote sensing and GIS, ecology and soil science.
 #### Ketema Bekele
 Ketema Bekele is an Agricultural Economist
 #### Purity Rima